 As someone with Hashimoto’s thyroiditis, I take natural thyroid hormone.
 In addition to having comprehensive bloodwork done annually, I also have bloodwork done every few months.
 The thyroid is exquisitely sensitive to seasonal changes, stress and nutrient deficiencies, and my dosage may need to be tweaked, depending on the results of my bloodwork.
 As I have received training in interpreting lab work, I know when I am close to—or straying from—optimal health.

 Blood testing is an invaluable tool that can help optimize wellness and performance.
 Reviewing, assessing and providing suggested labwork is one of the first things I address with my clients.
 Once they receive their lab results, we review them together, and I teach clients how to identify potential red flags that they can discuss with their doctor.
-If you are due for an annual physical or want to get comprehensive lab work done as part of your health overhaul in the New Year, I offer a One-Time Lab Review as well as two-part Lab Consultation Package to help you navigate and understand labwork; both services include recommendations for modifying food choices and lifestyle habits.
-Contact me HERE for more information OR to schedule a free 15-minute phone consultation if you are interested in either service.
+If you are due for an annual physical or if you want to get comprehensive lab work done to better understand your health status, I offer a One-Time Lab Review as well as two-part Lab Consultation Package to help you navigate and understand labwork; both services also include recommendations for modifying food choices and lifestyle habits.

 2 American Heart Association